top of page

 The noun 'orthodoxy' finds its etymological origins in the Greek language.
 It can be traced back to the Greek word 'orthodoxia,' which is a combination of 'orthos,' meaning 'right' or 'correct,' and 'doxa,' which translates to 'belief' or 'opinion.'
 Therefore, the etymology of 'orthodoxy' encapsulates the notion of adhering to the right or correct beliefs, customs, or practices.
 It reflects the idea of upholding traditional or established doctrines and principles, aligning with its modern meaning of maintaining conformity to accepted standards of belief and practice within a particular system or ideology.
 The roots of 'orthodoxy' in the Greek language emphasize the importance of correctness and alignment with established norms in matters of belief and tradition.

-Quiz: Find the meaning of orthodoxy
+Quiz: Find the meaning of the noun orthodoxy:

 Try Again!